 Paediatric Osteopathy - What to expect on your first visit

-Most of the time, parents find us because their child is experiencing some sort of discomfort, and may have been referred to us by a Midwife, a Lactation Consultant, a friend or even a stranger's recommendation from an online parenting group, but aren't quite sure what Osteopathy is, or what Osteopathic treatments are like.
-If you're feeling anxious, I hope that by reading on, most or all of your questions will be answered.
+Most of the time, parents find us because their child is experiencing some sort of discomfort, and may have been referred to us by a Midwife, a Lactation Consultant, a friend or even a stranger's recommendation from an online parenting group, but they aren't quite sure what Osteopathy is, or what Osteopathic treatments are like.
+If you're feeling anxious, I hope that by reading on, your questions will be answered.

 What to Expect